mrcavalcanti/mosaicoo/docs/sources/basics/glossary.md

   <tr>
     <td style="vertical-align: top">mixin</td>
     <td>
-      A mixin is a set of Grafana dashboards and Prometheus rules and alerts, written in Jsonnet and packaged together in a bundle.
+      A mixin is a set of Mosaicoo dashboards and Prometheus rules and alerts, written in Jsonnet and packaged together in a bundle.
     </td>
   </tr>
   <tr>